Andrew II of Hungary: Duke of Croatia and Dalmatia (1197–1204)

 Andrew used the funds that he inherited from his father to recruit supporters among the Hungarian lords.
 It is plausible he demanded from his brother to install him as Duke of Slavonia, which became increasingly the title of heir to the throne by the second half of the 12th century.
-Andrew also formed an alliance with Leopold VI, Duke of Austria, and they plotted against Emeric.
+Andrew also formed an alliance with Duke Leopold VI of Austria, and they plotted against Emeric.
 Their united troops routed the royal army at Mački, Slavonia, in December 1197.
 Under duress, King Emeric gave Croatia and Dalmatia to Andrew as an appanage, as most historians believe.
-In contrast, historian György Szabados claims that Emeric never acknowledged Andrew's dominion in Croatia and Dalmatia, who – as Szabados considers – arbitrarily used the title of Duke.
+In contrast, historian György Szabados claims that Emeric never acknowledged Andrew's dominion in Croatia and Dalmatia and that Andrew used the title of duke without his brother's approval.
 In practice, Andrew administered Croatia and Dalmatia as an independent monarch.
-He minted coins, granted land and confirmed privileges.
+He minted coins (Croatian frizatik), granted land and confirmed privileges.
 In accordance with the agreement, Varaždin and Bodrog counties also belonged to his suzerainty.
 He cooperated with the Frankopans, Babonići, and other local lords.
-Some of the prominent barons also supported his aspirations, including comes Andrew, the husband of princess Margaret (the aunt of Emeric and Andrew) and Macarius Monoszló.
+Some of the prominent barons also supported his aspirations, including their uncle comes Andrew and Macarius Monoszló.
 The Canons Regular of the Holy Sepulchre settled in the province during his rule.
 Taking advantage of Miroslav of Hum's death, Andrew invaded Hum and occupied at least the land between the Cetina and Neretva rivers sometime before May 1198.
 He styled himself, "By the grace of God, Duke of Zadar and of all Dalmatia, Croatia and Hum" in his charters.